User Guide

-Use attributes to turn large sets of documents into clear, comparable data you can act on.
+Use attributes to turn large sets of files into clear, comparable data you can act on.

 • Standard attributes